Accent reduction can be seen as "learning" a neutral American accent. Accent lessons are for:

 - Anyone who has a solid understanding of English grammar and vocabulary, yet has trouble being understood when they are speaking for accent-related reasons

 - Anyone with a foreign or regional accent who wants to learn to speak with a General American accent (or New York accent)

 - Those who wish to improve their verbal and non-verbal communication skills for their career or social life

-At the present time, Accent Eraser primarily offers private, one-on-one accent lessons that are custom-tailored to suit the individual’s goals and speech needs.
+At the present time, Accent Eraser primarily offers private, one-on-one accent lessons that are custom-tailored to suit the individual's goals and speech needs.
 This ensures the most focused, personalized experience and therefore ensures the fastest progress possible.
 Having said that, very small group lessons may be available in certain cases, for example if 2 people (spouses, friends, or coworkers) have a similar language background and decide to sign up for accent lessons at the same time.
-Please contact us with inquiries.
+Please contact me with inquiries.

 The first session involves a careful evaluation of your speaking and listening skills.
 We discuss your language background and personal goals and ask you to read a bit out loud.

 After your speech has been evaluated, accent lessons are custom designed to address your specific accent.
 As such, the exact content of lessons varies from person to person, but generally involves:

 - Perception/listening training to help your ear recognize the difference between certain important sounds.

 - Articulation training to help you learn how to produce relevant sounds; for example, you will learn how to move your mouth to make the sounds of American English.